smerschjohann/tty0.it/content/posts/windev/wsl-custom-distro/index.md

 ---
 title: "WSL: Custom Distributions"
 summary: "WSL distributions from Containers, Docker in WSL, etc."
-date: 2023-10-11
+date: 2023-11-06
 draft: false
 series: ["Windows development"]
 series_order: 3
 ---

-This blog post is for all of us still dependend on Windows for our day to day job.

-In this post, I want to show you, how you can create a WSL distribution, allow to share the home directory between multiple distributions and enable moby/docker in the WSL.

-As I like to use Fedora, I present all examples using Fedora, but Debian, Ubuntu or any other major distribution should work as well.
+In this blog post, I want to show you how to build your own WSL (Windows Subsystem for Linux) distribution.
+If instead you prefer to use a ready-made one, I've got you covered as well.
+It includes:

+1. Setting up a user after installation.
+2. ZSH shell with the powerlevel9k theme.
+3. Container tools like docker, buildah, podman, and k3s as a Kubernetes distribution.
+4. Compatibility with WSLg (compatible with IntelliJ in WSL).
+5. Shared /home.
+All my distributions share the same /home directory.
+This makes it easy to switch distributions, try things out, or update from one Fedora version to the next.

+The download and installation guide can be found at my [Github repository](https://github.com/smerschjohann/wslbox).
+You can also find a installation description there.
+There is a ready to use Distribution for _Ubuntu_ and _Fedora_.

+{{< github repo="smerschjohann/wslbox" >}}

 ## Create a distribution

-On the Windows Store there are already a few distributions ready to go.
-But what if they don't fit what you want or you want to provide your colleaques with a variant with preinstalled packages?
+On the _Windows Store_ there are already a few distributions to install from.
+So why even bother tampering with that?

-You can create your own Distribution!
+Well, there are some reasons:

+1. Those distributions don't come with Systemd preconfigured.
+If you want to use that, you have to enable that manually.
+Using Systemd comes with some benefits, it allows you to directly use daemons and services that depend on it.
+It is for example very easy to install Docker or even a Kubernetes Distribution (k3s), if you have working Systemd.
+2. The typical WSL installation is a one time action, that can take quite some time.
+Especially, if all your colleaques have to do it.
+Why not prepare a distribution once and allow everyone to benefit from it?
+3. Reproducability.
+With the described approach, you can just delete and reinstall a distribution many times without loosing any data (if all your data is stored in /home).
+This allows you to use WSL as you might already use containers.

+### Background

 The `wsl.exe` command allows you to import a tarball with e.g. `wsl --import Fedora c:\wsl\Fedora .\fedora.tar` as a new distribution.
-The mentioned command will import the _fedora.tar_ which must contain a whole root directory structure like /bin, /usr/bin etc. into a new vhdx drive which it will put into **c:\wsl\fedora**.
-The new distro is then accessable by the name **Fedora**.
-Microsoft describes this process on a [dedicated page](https://learn.microsoft.com/en-us/windows/wsl/use-custom-distro).
+The mentioned command will import the _fedora.tar_ which must contain a whole root directory structure like /bin, /usr/bin etc. into a new vhdx disk which it will put into **c:\wsl\fedora**.
+The new distro is then accessable by the name **Fedora** and can be started by `wsl.exe -d Fedora`.
+Microsoft describes this process in their [documentation](https://learn.microsoft.com/en-us/windows/wsl/use-custom-distro).

-We can use this fact, to create our own distro, that comes with preinstalled tools, additional features etc. I did exactly that with a custom distro with:
+We can use this fact, to create our own distro, that comes with preinstalled tools, additional features etc.

-1. Docker / K3s preinstalled
-2. ZSH with customization already applied
-3. Development environment like IntelliJ (using WSLg) and Code.
-4. Custom Systemd Unit to allow sharing the /home directory between WSL distributions.

-So if you don't want to create your own distro, but use that one, feel free to use it.
-An installation description can be found in the _README.md_.

-{{< github repo="smerschjohann/wslbox" >}}

-### How to create?
+### How to spin your own Distribution

 As the `wsl.exe --import` command accepts any valid tarball with a root filesystem, it is quite easy to create such a tar with many tools.
 You could do it by:

 1. tar'ing an actual linux system.
 E.g. a running VM you have somewhere around.
-2. using tools like `debootstrap` which allow to create the directory structure for Debian.
+2. using tools like `debootstrap` which allows you to create the directory structure for Debian.
-3. Using container tools like `docker` or `podman`.
+3. Using container tools like `buildah`, `docker` or `podman`.

-We are using `podman` for this use case as it allows in combination with `skopeo` to create a tarball from any _Dockerfile_.

 ### Build from Dockerfile

 As a _Dockerfile_ allows you to use any Container image as your base, you are free to create a custom distribution using any Linux Distribution that is available as Container.
 That means you could use Alpine, Debian, Ubuntu, RHEL, OpenSuse and many more.

 I will use Fedora for all the examples, but as stated, it is not limited to Fedora.
-In the mentioned repository of mine, I even maintain another Distribution based on Debian.
+In fact, the mentioned repository, contains also a Distribution based on Ubuntu.

 Ok enough explanation, let's see a minimal Dockerfile: